-- Clinical Trial Information System (CTIS)
+- Clinical Trials Information System (CTIS)

 - Relevance for organisations

-The European Commission hopes to realise its ambition to create a favourable environment to conduct clinical trials within the EU with the implementation of the Clinical Trial Regulation (CTR) (No 536/2014).
+The European Commission hopes to realise its ambition to create a favourable environment to conduct clinical trials within the EU with the implementation of the Clinical Trials Regulation (CTR) (No 536/2014).
 The CTR is the new regulation that in the near future will need to be adhered to for all interventional clinical trials conducted in the EU with medicinal products for human use.
 It aims to harmonise submission and assessment processes, improve cooperation and transparency in and between Member States and enhance overall safety standards.
 Throughout a series of blogs we will examine key changes and challenges that organisations may face as a result of the introduction of the CTR, as well as the potential competitive benefits for organisations.
 In this first blog, we broadly examine the changes between the Clinical Trials Directive 2001/20/EC (Directive) and the CTR and what this could mean for becoming more responsible organisations.